dell/csm-docs/content/docs/csidriver/features/powerflex.md

 ## Rename SDC

-Starting in version 2.6, CSI Driver for PowerFlex now supports renaming of SDC.
+Starting in version 2.6, the CSI Driver for PowerFlex now supports renaming of SDC.
 To use this feature, the node section of values.yaml should have renameSDC keys enabled with a prefix value.

 ```yaml
 # "node" allows to configure node specific parameters